 Do you expect that federal spending will pick back up later in the year after falling behind forecasts earlier this year and at the end of 2019?

-are assuming that spending is not going to particularly pick back up and match its projected levels under the FY 2018 budget deal.
-In other words, we’re assuming, like CBO (according to Tedeschi), that the agencies just aren’t going to spend their appropriations under the 2018 budget deal.
-We’re not sure if this is totally valid.
+No; despite the fact that federal spending has come in lower than initially projected under the 2018 budget deal, we assume that spending will grow only moderately and match a levels slightly below that projected for the fiscal year.
+In other words, we’re assumingthat the agencies just aren’t going to spend their full appropriations under the 2018 budget deal.

 Why is the FIM projected to drop after Q2 2019?